centrifugal/centrifugo/docs/content/blog/quic_web_transport.md

 }
 ```

 Inside `generateTLSConfig` we load x509 certs from cert files generated above.
-WebTransport uses ALPN (Application Layer Protocol Negotiation) to prevent handshakes with a server that does not support WebTransport spec.
+WebTransport uses ALPN ([Application-Layer Protocol Negotiation](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation) to prevent handshakes with a server that does not support WebTransport spec.
 This is just a string `wq-vvv-01` inside `NextProtos` slice of our `*tls.Config`.

 ### Connection Session handling

-At this moment if run a server and open a client example in Chrome and click `Connect` button – you should see that connection successfully established in event log area:
+At this moment if you run a server and open a client example in Chrome then click `Connect` button – you should see that connection successfully established in event log area:

 ![client example](https://i.imgur.com/PyEr9W9.png)